 “The level of understanding and granularity and experience that these buyers have in their arena so far eclipses a consumer’s level of knowledge of buying a television or clothes,” he said. “(Enterprise) buying decisions are thousands of times larger, because they ultimately affect how that business performs.”

 This affirmation of B2B tech firms’ unique processes informs everything Centerline Digital does, Long said, from strategic consulting to executing on campaigns and optimizing other areas of marketing.
 What consumer and enterprise brands may share, however, is a sense of urgency to deliver results.

 “Our goal with customer experience marketing is to take in the entire look of what it is a B2B buyer’s journey and speed it up,” he said.
 “That’s where growth comes for a company.”

-Long’s advise to B2B brands looking for agencies is to carefully weigh what they need from a third-party versus what they wand to own themselves.
+Long’s advice to B2B brands looking for agencies is to carefully weigh what they need from a third-party versus what they want to own themselves.
 Centerline Digital is by no means threatened by the notion of brands developing their own content marketing studios, for example.

 “Do not take everything in-house though,” he added, “because you will isolate yourself, and when you’re in a silo, you will lack innovation and creativity.
 As an agency, we’ve found that when brands approach this the right way, we end up with smarter clients.”